gravitational/teleport/bpf/README.md

 the second part is the `libbpf` version.
 Using the wrong version of `libbpf` results in a runtime/compilation error.

+### libbpf installation

+`aquasecurity/libbpfgo` requires `libbpf` to be installed on the system.
+The most up-to-date installation instructions can be found in our Docker file: https://github.com/gravitational/teleport/blob/2fd8f75e38eebf5c6826ef594433e5165c3bfbe1/build.assets/Dockerfile-centos7#L108-L131

+Remember that the library must be installed in `/opt` directory not in `/usr/local` or `/usr`.

 ### BPF license

 BPF programs are compiled into ELF files.
 ELF files have a license field that is used to verify that the BPF program